soobinrho/cybersecurity-audit-automation/README.md

 # Cybersecurity Audit Automation

-The purpose of this project is to help you automate your own cybersecurity compliance posture by using technology we have available today, and to do so in a way that does not access, transmit, or store any of your sensitive information, such as your API keys, GLB data (customer data), or PCI data (card numbers).
+The purpose of this project is to help you with your cybersecurity compliance and regulation posture using open-source technology we have available today, and to do so in a way that does not access, transmit, or store any of your sensitive data, such as your API keys, GLB data (customer data), or PCI data (card numbers).

+Open-sourced with the MIT License, this project is designed to be helpful for anyone and any organization who needs it.
+Any member of the open-source community is welcome to contribute their code pull requests, code reviews, suggestions, or ideas.

 <br>